One of my gift-giving ‘strategies‘ is to consider a few characteristics of the person I am trying to buy a present for.

-The Tombow Lettering set is a great gift for anybody who wants to get into lettering.
+The Tombow Lettering set is an excellent gift for anybody who wants to get into the lettering.
 It’s perfect for beginners.

 The drawing pen (and eraser) are great for the initial sketching.

 And you’ll appreciate the dual brushes that allow you to draw big and bold letters.
-The colorless blender is great to create beautiful effects and subtly combine multiple colors.
+The colorless blender is excellent for creating beautiful effects and subtly combining multiple colors.

 It’s a great set for someone who is brand new to lettering.

-If you want to make your stationery-loving friend even happier, check out Skillshare for some great lettering courses.
+Check out Skillshare for some great lettering courses if you want to make your stationery-loving friend even happier.
 (I am obsessed with Jessica Hische’s class).